Nintendo Classics: Super Nintendo Entertainment System

-Announced in a Nintendo Direct on September 4, 2019, SNES games were added to the service worldwide with 20 titles on September 5, 2019.
+Announced in a Nintendo Direct on September 4, 2019, Super Nintendo Entertainment System (SNES) games were added to the service worldwide with 20 titles on September 5, 2019.
 An update on July 29, 2025, added the ability to remap each game's controls, as well as support for Super NES Mouse controls with compatible games; Switch 2 allows these games to be controlled with the Joy-Con 2's mouse controls, while playing on Switch requires a compatible USB mouse.
 As of 9 October 2025, there are 85 (Note: 77 games in North America and PAL regions, 13 of which are exclusive to these regions; 72 games in Japan, 8 of which are exclusive to this region.) games and 7 "SP" variations available, including the following: